 Skin: Again, I didn’t notice any difference in my skin, as far as brightness, clarity, or tone.

 Hair: I did notice that I was shaving more often.
 The hair on my legs (and underarms) was growing more, that’s for sure.
 But I didn’t notice the hair on my head growing any more quickly, or getting any thicker.
-That was disappointing, because that was really my goal in taking the supplement to begin with!
-Maybe if I continued to take them, maybe the growth from my scalp would kick in, but was I willing to risk turning into a werewolf in order to get my long hair back?
+That was disappointing because that was my goal in taking the supplement, to begin with!
+Maybe if I continued to take them, the growth from my scalp would kick in, but was I willing to risk turning into a werewolf to get my long hair back?
 Um, no.

 Was my pursuit misguided?

-It is true that your hair follicles do require a steady supply of nutrients because of high turnover.
-However, I found out that it’s actually pretty rare that someone in the developed world is going to have the deficiencies that the supplements tend to address.
+Your hair follicles do indeed require a steady supply of nutrients because of high turnover.
+However, I found out that it’s pretty rare that someone in the developed world is going to have the deficiencies that the supplements tend to address.
 Barring things like malabsorption, malnutrition or an atrocious diet, you’re covered by the most part.

-Notably, there are medical issues that can cause problems with your nails, skin and hair.
+Notably, there are medical issues that can cause problems with your nails, skin, and hair.
 Thyroid abnormalities can cause dry hair, brittle hair, or hair loss; dry itchy skin; brittle nails.
 Hormonal problems can cause hair loss.
 Diseases like alopecia or infections cause hair loss.
-Even things like taking antibiotics for a long time or seizure medications can have an effect.
+Even things like taking antibiotics for a long time or seizure medications can affect.
 My point is that there are many possibilities for why you may be noticing that your hair could be out of whack.

 There are tests to check for thyroid function and the level of iron in your blood, for example.
 So you should see your doctor first.
 If you are out of balance, they can recommend the best way to get yourself back in balance.

 The maintenance program worked better than the vitamins.
-While having my hair cared for professionally on a regular basis is more of an expense in money and time, I have seen better results overall, and I am happier.
-I don’t necessarily recommend that you do that unless you really want to or are able.
+While having my hair cared for professionally regularly is more of an expense in money and time, I have seen better results overall, and I am happier.
+I don’t necessarily recommend that you do that unless you want to or are able.
 Just don’t take the supplement and think that’s all you are going to have to do.
 You have to do your part to care for your hair as well.

 I don’t think I’m done searching for a good supplement to promote hair growth, though.
 The search continues….

-Do you use supplements for your hair, skin and nails?
+Do you use supplements for your hair, skin, and nails?
 What do you use?
-Share below because I’m curious to know!